Come to a comfortable seat.

 You might visualize your breath as you inhale,

-Moving up the Sushumna,
+Moving up the sushumna,

-The center channel of your spine from your tailbone all the way up to the crown of your head.
+From your tailbone all the way up to the crown of your head.

-Hips and legs and feet soft and relaxed.
+Hips and legs and feet,

-You can either support your head or keep your neck long.
+Can either support your head or keep your neck long.

 Begin to gently deepen your breath.